-The inaugural NAMRI/SME David Dornfeld Manufacturing Vision Award and Blue Sky Competition, funded by the National Science Foundation, will be held during the 2017 North American Manufacturing Research Conference/Manufacturing Science and Engineering Conference (NAMRC/MSEC), June 4-8, 2017, in Los Angeles.
+The sixth annual NSF Manufacturing Blue Sky Competition, funded by the National Science Foundation, and the SME David Dornfeld Manufacturing Vision Award, will be held during the 2022 NAMRI | SME 50th North American Manufacturing Research Conference (NAMRC) and ASME Manufacturing Science and Engineering Conference (MSEC), June 27 - July 1, 2022.

 The goal of this annual competition is to influence the future of manufacturing research and education in the United States through new visionary ideas of the future.
 Such visionary ideas are often described as “radical”, “outrageous”, “transformational”, “unconventional”, “convergent”, and “breakthrough”.
 Presentations should pose grand challenges to be addressed by pursuing the manufacturing research vision, describing the intersections between disparate disciplines necessary to advance that vision.
 Topical areas should extend beyond the scope of single investigator and show potential for transformative impact in areas of interest to federal agencies.

 It is likely that team efforts will be needed to formulate such ideas.
 Therefore, interdisciplinary collaborations are encouraged, including disciplines outside of engineering.

 Each abstract should be up to one page in length, including the title.
 This one-page abstract should not include names of submitters and their affiliations.
 Such information should be included in the email.

 Abstracts will be judged by a selection committee consisting of members from government and industry covering a broad range of manufacturing interests.
 About six abstracts will be selected (finalists) to make synchronous presentations on Wednesday, June 29, 2022, during the NAMRC/MSEC conference in West Lafayette, IN.
 Transportation, lodging (up to 2 nights), and conference registration expenses of selected speakers will be reimbursed through the University of Wisconsin-Madison.